J-Lindvig/HomeAssistant/guides/link_lights_to_remotes/readme.md

  2. `curl` command
 ### Steps
 Here are the steps we need to perform:
- 1. Open deCONZ for direct API calls
+ 1. Open Phoscon for direct API calls
- 2. Obtain a `token` from deCONZ (Phoscon)
+ 2. Obtain a `token` from Phoscon
- 3. Extract groups from deCONZ
+ 3. Extract groups from Phoscon
  4. Find the ID (MAC address) of the remote(s)
  5. Edit the name of the group
  6. Add members (lights) to the group
  7. Enjoy a fail-safe solution
-## Open deCONZ for direct API calls
+## Open Phoscon for direct API calls
-In our daily use with deCONZ we do not need to forward ports, since we are using ingress in Home Assistant.
+In our daily use with Phoscon we do not need to forward ports, since we are using ingress in Home Assistant.
-But to get the token and perform the needed task, we need to have a direct connection to deCONZ.
+But to get the token and perform the needed task, we need to have a direct connection to Phoscon.
 ![enter image description here](https://github.com/J-Lindvig/HomeAssistant/raw/master/guides/link_lights_to_remotes/images/deconz_configuration.png)
-## Getting token from deCONZ
+## Getting token from Phoscon
-I am merely using curl to obtain a token from deCONZ.
+I am merely using curl to obtain a token from Phoscon.
 1. Open a SSH session to your Home Assistant, this can be from the:
 		-	SSH add-on within Home Assistant
 		-	a SSH session from your favourite SSH client